-The basic command to list all the files and directory inside the current directory path.
+The basic command to list all the files and directories inside the current directory path.

 $ ls -lrt

-How to change the Current directory temporarily to execute the command in Linux Bash?
+How to change the Current directory temporarily to execute the command?

 Do you want to execute the command in a temporary directory in your bash?

 Here is a simple command you can use to change the current directory temporarily and then execute your command.

 We all the command to change the directory.

 After this command, your current directory will be changed permanently.
 You can check the current directory using